User Misconceptions of LLM-Based Conversational Programming Assistants: Results

-The user misconception codebook, plus counts for all conversations as marked in the Gold dataset, are provided in Table 1.
-However, the inter-rater reliability on the misconception labels was not as high as for intentions: after open coding, A1 and A2 reached $\kappa = 0.54$ and after axial coding, $\kappa = 0.80$ on the Gold dataset.
-In the validation round of coding by the remaining annotators (A3, A4 and A5), individual agreement with the validation set labels was even lower ($0.45 <= \kappa <= 0.51$).
-While there is no widely agreed upon standard for interpreting inter-rater reliability, by the common benchmark of \citet{Landis1977TheData}, this would be "moderate" agreement (though note that our scoring strategy is by definition optimistic; see Section \ref{reliability-method}).
+The user misconception codebook, with counts from the Gold dataset, is shown in Table 1.
+Inter-rater reliability (see Section \ref{reliability-method}) on misconception labels suggests agreement well above chance, but with evidence that the coding strategy requires continued refinement.
+After open coding, A1 and A2 reached $\alpha = 0.539$; after axial coding together, we reached $\alpha = 0.801$ on the Gold dataset.
+In the validation round (A3, A4, A5), individual agreement with validation labels was lower ($0.433 \leq \alpha \leq 0.504$).
+For reference, $\alpha \geq 0.8$ is generally considered strong evidence of agreement and $0.667 <= \alpha < 0.800$ is considered moderate \cite{krippendorff_range}.

-After the final round, we discussed the conversations and reviewed one anothers' notes from the annotation process to better understand disagreements.
-There were a few common causes: some prompts had language that was difficult to parse, which seemed related to non-native English speaking users.
-This could be related due the minority of WildChat users have IP addresses from primarily English-speaking countries \cite{Zhao2024WildChat:Wild}).
-Other conversations appeared to involve prompts that were copy pastes of homework instructions, which prompted some disagreement about how to treat instructions that were likely not written by the user.
+After the final round, we reviewed annotation notes to understand disagreements.
+Common causes included: difficult-to-parse language from non-native English speakers (the minority of WildChat users are from primarily English-speaking countries \cite{Zhao2024WildChat:Wild}), and copy-pasted homework instructions, leading to disagreement about treating user-written versus externally-written prompts.

-Perhaps most substantially, during the creation of the Gold dataset, A1, A2, and A6 tended to err on the side of flagging any conversation where a misconception seemed plausible---if not certain.
-During the validation round, the remaining annotators preferred to reserve the "misconception" labels for more clear-cut cases.
-However, there was strong agreement by all annotators in discussions that the codebook of misconceptions was reasonable.
-In other words, there were some conversations where misconceptions were confidently identified by multiple annotators, and there were also misconceptions we think likely exist but could not be confidently labeled at the level of individual conversations in the dataset.
+Most substantially, during Gold dataset creation, A1, A2, and A6 flagged any conversation where a misconception seemed plausible — if not certain.
+During validation, remaining annotators reserved ``misconception'' labels for clear-cut cases.
+However, all annotators agreed that the codebook was reasonable.
+In other words, some conversations had misconceptions confidently identified by multiple annotators, while other likely misconceptions could not be confidently labeled at the individual conversation level.

-We therefore present the results of our annotations and discussions in two sections: first, we present key themes from conversations with reasonably high agreement.
-These were all cases where at least one annotator not involved in the Gold dataset creation agreed with the Gold label, providing evidence for reliability.
-Then, we discuss common themes emerging from our discussions of more ambiguous conversations where this agreement did not naturally occur during annotation.
+We present results in two sections: first, key themes from conversations with reasonably high agreement (where at least one annotator not involved in Gold dataset creation agreed with the Gold label); second, common themes from more ambiguous conversations where agreement did not naturally occur.